Nutrition

-Sports nutrition is an essential lever to transform physical efforts into tangible results.
-By mastering your diet, you can improve your endurance, increase your muscle strength and accelerate your recovery.
+Sports nutrition is an essential tool for transforming physical effort into tangible results.
+By mastering your diet, you can improve your endurance, increase your muscle strength, and accelerate your recovery.

-This comprehensive guide presents the fundamental principles of sports nutrition , offers strategies to optimize recovery, recommends which foods to favor and gives you all the keys to establish a nutritional plan adapted to your objectives.
+This comprehensive guide presents the fundamental principles of sports nutrition , offers strategies to optimize recovery, recommends which foods to favor and gives you all the keys to establishing a nutritional plan adapted to your goals.

 What are the principles of sports nutrition?